Modifying tables groups¶

 The emaj_alter_group() function also recreates E-Maj objects that may be missing (log tables, functions, …).

-The function creates and drops the secondary schemas when needed.
+The function creates and drops the log schemas when needed.

 Once altered, a tables group remains in IDLE state, but its log tables become empty.